davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         uc_25: display_in_matplotlib_costs in time range between start_date and end_date inclusive
         uc_26: display_in_matplotlib_revenue in time range between start_date and end_date inclusive
         uc_27: display_in_matplotlib_profit in time range between start_date and end_date inclusive

+        more features along the way: (I do not want to keep renumbering ucs, so any new functionality that pops up, gets a uc-nr, starting in the 40-range.)
+        uc_40: delete all data from bought.csv and  sold.csv via argparse cli (== feature 3)

 4. # MVC: model, view, controller
 5. # TASKS (not UCS )
 6. # TDD: CODING STEPS TO IMPLEMENT EACH EACH UC